stevencombs/retrocombs.github.io/_posts/2015-02-21-amazon-echo-review.md

 “Alexa, list classic rock playlists.”

 If you store music you own in the Amazon Cloud or have made music purchases via Amazon, you can access your songs and albums using the Echo.
-I was easily able play purchased albums; however, I have a mix of music from sources such as: ripped CDs, Google Play, Amazon and iTunes.
-In order to use Echo, I will have to upload every song to Amazon.
-This would require me to pay extra for cloud storage.
-I am not going to do this as I can listen to my music collection on my [Sonos](http://www.amazon.com/gp/product/B005441AJC/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B005441AJC&linkCode=as2&tag=bricinmypockb-20) without the need to purchase cloud storage.
+I was able to listen to purchased albums; however, I have a mix of music from sources such as: ripped CDs, Google Play, Amazon and iTunes.
+In order to use Echo, I have to upload every song to Amazon.
+This will require me to pay extra for cloud storage.
+I am not going to do this.
+I can listen to my music collection on my [Sonos](http://www.amazon.com/gp/product/B005441AJC/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B005441AJC&linkCode=as2&tag=bricinmypockb-20) without a additional cost.

 Frankly, I’m not that interested in storing music in the cloud anymore.
 I like to be surprised by the next song and to discover new and old favorites.
 That’s where services such as [Pandora](http://www.pandora.com/) shine; however, Pandora is not an option.
 Thankfully iHeartRadio is.